signal-noise/use-api/README.md

 - `pollInterval` - How often to re-request updated data.
 Pass 0 to disable polling (the default behaviour).
 - `payload` - A data object to send in the request.
 If we are performing a GET request, it is appended into the querystring (e.g. `?keywords=hello`).
 If it is a POST request it is sent in the request body as JSON.
 - `method` - Set the request type, either `get` or `post`. (defaults to `get`)
 - `changed`: A function to call if the data actually changed during the request.
 If this is specified, use-api does extra checking and compares old and new data.
 If data does not change, data will remain the same, avoiding a redraw.
+Please note, this may have performance repercussions if the data is large as it performs a deep comparison between new and old data to determine if they are equivalent.

 ### Output